Asian witchcraft: Vietnam

 Witchcraft in Vietnam is a diverse and culturally rich practice deeply intertwined with the country's traditional beliefs and indigenous spirituality.
 Practiced by individuals known as "thầy bói", "thầy pháp", "thầy phù thủy" (male) or "bà đồng" (female), Vietnamese witchcraft encompasses rituals, divination, healing, and protection.
 These practices are rooted in animistic beliefs that emphasize connections with spirits and deities to influence various aspects of life.
 Rituals often involve offerings, divination techniques, and spirit possession by "bà đồng" practitioners who act as vessels for spirits, conveying messages from the spirit world to the living.

 East Asia

 Japanese folklore prominently features the figure of the fox witch, known for enlisting foxes for magical purposes.
 These witches strike deals with fox familiars, utilizing their shape-shifting, illusion, and possession abilities.
-In Korea, the history of shamanism (musok) has been marked by suppression under Christianity.
+In Korea, the history of shamanism (musok) has been marked by suppression under Confucianism, driven by suspicion of any opposing religion including buddhism and Christianity, where many could suffer punishment if caught.
+Although ancestral rite practice was prevalent,it was not to be a public affair as family altars were within the home.
+It wouldn't be until the 19th and 20th century,with the spread of Christianity,that the stigma in modern age still existed,but during the recent age,there are groups who support shamanism and active practitioners.
 While stigmatized, shamanism has experienced growing acceptance in South Korea, even though some critics still label mudang (shamanic practitioners) as manipulative and disruptive.